 Alcohol Detox at Home

 Alcohol detox at home can range from a simple uncomplicated process to a life threatening medical event.
-When a person feels the signs and symptoms of Alcohol Withdrawal, the person should seek medical guidance and supervision.
+When a person experiences the signs and symptoms of Alcohol Withdrawal, the person should seek medical guidance and supervision.
 Alcohol detox at home can be relatively safe and comfortable if the person going through withdrawal is receiving competent medical care.
 Competent medical care includes physician or nurse practitioner supervision and an on-site person monitoring and assisting in the withdrawal process.
 For moderate to severe alcohol withdrawal the on-site person should be a qualified registered nurse.

 Alcohol Detox at Home: Concierge level of Care